codefodder/HackerNews-DIYgest/README.md

-# I wanted a long term archive of HN top stories.

- I've held a subscription to hndigest for quite a few years.
-I didn't notice, or care that much that they use middleman links in their emails.
+I'd held a subscription to hndigest for quite a few years.
+I didn't notice, or care much they used middleman links in their emails.

-I didn't mind all that much, I  wanted to keep track of all the top stories on Hacker News.
-Then, quite recently I found those links don't work after 5 months.
+Even so I wanted to keep track of all the top stories on Hacker News.
+Then, quite recently, I found those links don't work after a few months...

-*unsubscribe*
+... *unsubscribe* ... create:

 # HackerNews DIYgest